Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 int a = 8/0;

-In the above example, the program will show an error during runtime because divide by zero is undefined.
+In the above example, the program will show an error during runtime because dividing by zero is undefined.

 Exception handling in C++ is a technique to deal with exceptions.
-It maintains your program flow despite runtime errors in the code and, thus prevents unanticipated crashes.
-By providing error details, cutting down on development time, and improving user happiness, it facilitates troubleshooting.
+It maintains your program flow despite runtime errors in the code and, thus, prevents unanticipated crashes.
+It facilitates troubleshooting by providing error details, cutting down on development time, and improving user happiness.
 It's essential for developing a trustworthy and safe programming environment.

-There are many standardexceptions in C++.
-All the standard exceptions are defined in the exception header file in C++.
-Thus all the standard exception classes are derived from the std::exception class in C++.
+There are many standardsexceptions in C++.
+All the standard exceptions are defined in the exception Header file in C++.
+Thus, all the standard exception classes are derived from the std::exception Class in C++.

 ExceptionDescription